-Slide 40: Capital Expenditures Guidance
+Slide 39: Capital Expenditures Guidance

-- 1. As at July 22, 2020.
-See Q2 2020 press release for further information. - 2.
-Steelmaking coal sustaining capital guidance includes \$305 million of water treatment capital. - RACE21TM capital expenditures for 2020 include \$50 million relating to steelmaking coal, \$5 million relating to copper, \$5 million relating to zinc and the remainder relating to corporate projects.
+- 1. As at October 26, 2020.
+See Teck's Q3 2020 press release for further details. - 2.
+Steelmaking coal sustaining capital guidance includes \$285 million of water treatment capital, 2019 includes \$176 million of water treatment capital. - 3.
+RACE21TM capital expenditures for 2020 include \$50 million relating to steelmaking coal, \$5 million relating to copper, \$5 million relating to zinc and the remainder relating to corporate projects.
 We also expect to spend approximately \$130 million on RACE21TM for research and innovation expenses and intangible assets in 2020. - 4.
-Copper growth guidance for 2020 includes studies for QB3, Zafranal, San Nicolás and Galore Creek. - 5.
+Copper growth guidance for 2020 includes studies for QB3, Zafranal, San Nicolás and Galore Creek, - 5.
 Total SMM and SC contributions were \$1.7 billion.

-Slide 41: Commodity Price Leverage
+Slide 40: Commodity Price Leverage

-- 1. As at July 22, 2020.
-The sensitivity of our annual profit attributable to shareholders and EBITDA to changes in the Canadian/U.S. dollar exchange rate and commodity prices, before pricing adjustments, based on our current balance sheet, our reinstated 2020 mid-range production estimates, current commodity prices and a Canadian/U.S. dollar exchange rate of \$1.35.
-See Teck's Q2 2020 press release for additional information. - 2.
-All production estimates are as at July 22, 2020 and subject to change based on market and operating conditions. - 3.
+- 1. As at October 26, 2020.
+The sensitivity of our annual profit attributable to shareholders and EBITDA to changes in the Canadian/U.S. dollar exchange rate and commodity prices, before pricing adjustments, based on our current balance sheet, our reinstated 2020 mid-range production estimates, current commodity prices and a Canadian/U.S. dollar exchange rate of \$1.32.
+See Teck's Q3 2020 press release for further details. - 2.
+All production estimates are subject to change based on market and operating conditions. - 3.
 The effect on our profit attributable to shareholders and on EBITDA of commodity price and exchange rate movements will vary from quarter to quarter depending on sales volumes.
 Our estimate of the sensitivity of profit and EBITDA to changes in the U.S. dollar exchange rate is sensitive to commodity price assumptions. - 4.
 Zinc includes 310,000 tonnes of refined zinc and 580,000 tonnes of zinc contained in concentrate. - 5.
 Bitumen volumes from our energy business unit.
-Volumes are based on Fort Hills' current production levels of approximately 90,000 barrels per day (19,000 Teck's share), and not based on 2020 mid-range production estimates of 8 to 9 million barrels of bitumen.
+Estimated profit and EBITDA sensitivities are based on Fort Hills' production levels of approximately 120,000 barrels per day and not based on 2020 mid-range production estimate of 8.6 million barrels of bitumen. - 6.
+Our WTI oil price sensitivity takes into account our interest in Fort Hills for respective change in revenue, partially offset by the effect of the change in diluent purchase costs as well as the effect on the change in operating costs across our business units, as our operations use a significant amount of diesel fuel.